 I think the photograph below is pre-1920, the date the Ossuary was demolished, and I think the building on the left may have been the Ossuary.

 The church has many of the characteristics of an Enclos Paroissial.
-The enclosure, which separated the living from the dead with a wall, usually with a triumphal arch, is only a wall here and a gateway with vertical slabs to keep the cattle out.
+The walled enclosure remains, separating the living from the dead, with a triumphal arch with its gateway.
+The openings with vertical slabs on either side are for the people to hop over while the slabs keep the cattle out of the graveyard.

 The South Porch has figures of the Apostles and clearly everything was painted in the beginning.